amalshaji/go-netlify/README.md

-# Started template for gofiber on Netlify functions
+# Starter template for gofiber on Netlify functions